Our publications are a collection of articles, insights, and reports to support digital citizenship for students, teachers and parents.

 Digital Thumbprint in regional Australia

-This March we are taking Digital Thumbprint to regional communities, kicking off with Central NSW.
-The free in-school sessions are focused on safety in the digital world, taking students through the skills of creating strong passwords, enabling privacy settings on social media, and understanding just how easily and far things can spread when shared on the internet.
+Digital Thumbprint supports regional communities with free in-school sessions focused on safety in the digital world, taking students through the skills of creating strong passwords, enabling privacy settings on social media, and understanding just how easily and far things can spread when shared on the internet.

 Digital Citizenship Blog Series